wellsaid-labs/tts-evaluation/docs/GCP_WORKFLOW.md

     --project_name your_comet_ml_project_name
 ```

+Now that your experiment is running, you will want to detach from the process by typing
+`Ctrl-A` then `Ctrl-D`.
+This will detach your screen session but leave your process running.
+Finally, you can now log out of your instance with the bash command `exit`.

 You'll want to train the `signal_model` after you've trained the `spectrogram_model` most likely.
 The procedure is similar.